jblukach/flume/README.md

 ### Objective

-- Webhook log shipment to HEC log collector over HTTPS using an API Gateway
+- Ship Webhook logs to the HEC collector over HTTPS using API Gateway as a broker.

 ### Quick Stack